Australian

 Hargrave corresponded

-freely with other aviation pioneers, including the Wright Brothers.
-But
+freely with other aviation pioneers, including the Wright Brothers, but

 unlike the Americans who monopolised their ideas, Hargrave never patented his.